alystair/trelloBlur/README.md

 # trelloBlur

-Toggleable script to blur contents of Trello cards for screenshots.
+Toggleable script to blur contents of Trello cards for screenshots to show them what your board looks like.
+Note: It uses CSS to blur the text so exporting the data in a non-screenshot method way will contain the original underlying text.

 #### Bookmarklet